 Yes.
 Stored in freezer-safe containers borscht can be frozen for several months.
 The texture of the frozen and thawed potato pieces may be a little different, but this is usually masked well because of all the other ingredients in the soup.

-More Instant Pot Soup Recipes You’ll Love:
+More Instant Pot Recipes You'll Love:

 Instant Pot Borscht